Loading...

 On a 20%-commission platform

-A chef who bills €2,000/month in private dinners.
-Same menus, same customers, same cooking — €4,800/year difference.
-Numbers are illustrative; commission per Take a Chef's public help center as of July 2026.
+A chef with €24,000/year gross booking value.
+Same menus, same customers, same cooking.
+Numbers are illustrative and show platform commission only, before payment-processing fees; commission per Take a Chef's public help center as of July 2026.

 Take a Chef works on requests: you describe your event and chefs respond with menus and quotes.
 That works well, especially in countries where it has deep coverage.
 UpChef flips it — you browse chef profiles with real menus, prices, photos and verified reviews, chat directly, and book instantly in the app.